tenstorrent/tt-umd/docs/coordinate_systems.md

 A user may choose to use translated coordinates in customized parts of their stack.
 For example, Buda uses this system when generating overlay binaries (since these program streams).

 Even when translation tables are enabled, all endpoints are accessible through their original NOC0/NOC1 coordinates.
 Customized firmware/kernels (except for streams) running on device should be able to access all cores using either system.

-**As mentioned previously overlay hardware/streams must use translated coordinates if this feature is enabled.**